 Harrow also has a Local Safeguarding Children Board - an independently chaired board and consisting of senior representatives of all the principal agencies and organisations working together to safeguard and promote the welfare of children and young people in Harrow.

-For any further information on safeguarding, please contact Harrow and CCG's safeguarding children’s team on 020 8966 0135.
+For any further information on safeguarding, please contact Sue Sheldon, Designated Nurse for Safeguarding Children, on 020 8966 1035.

 Parents who have concerns about their child and extremism and radicalisation may look to schools as a trusted source of advice on how to keep their children safe from these risks.
 In addition to materials produced by local authorities and the police – such as the new Prevent Tragedies online campaign launched by the Police – there are online resources produced by civil society groups which provide valuable advice, including Families Matter which is run by Families Against Stress and Trauma.